When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

 Second, comparing APR efficiency with different RTS strategies can also deliver opposite conclusions.
-For example, on subject Time, \avatar{} executes 232.55 and 9.73 tests with \rtsclass{} and \rtsmethod{}, while \simfix{} executes 184.27 and 58.64 tests with \rtsclass{} and \rtsmethod{}.
-When both systems are configured with method-level RTS, \avatar{} is considered as more efficient than \simfix{}; however, when they are compared under class-level RTS, \avatar{} is actually less efficient than \simfix{}.
+For example, on subject Time, \rsrepair{} executes 413.90 and 291.50 tests with \rtsmethod{} and \rtsstate{}, while \simfix{} executes 372.08 and 369.08 tests with \rtsmethod{} and \rtsstate{}.
+When both systems are configured with method-level RTS, \rsrepair{} is considered as less efficient than \simfix{}; however, when they are compared under statement-level RTS, \rsrepair{} is actually more efficient than \simfix{}.
 Moreover, if APR systems are compared under different RTS strategies respectively, the conclusion may further be skewed.
 Therefore, it is important to adopt the same RTS strategy when comparing the repair efficiency among different APR systems.
-In addition, we strongly recommend that future APR work should explicitly describe the RTS strategy adopted in their experimental procedure, so that their follow-up work can mitigate the threats in RTS configuration.
+We also strongly recommend the future APR work to explicitly describe their RTS strategy adopted in experiments, so that their follow-up work can mitigate the threats in RTS configuration.

-\finding{\textit{the number of patches widely used for measuring APR efficiency can incur skewed conclusions, and the use of inconsistent RTS configurations can further skew the conclusion.
+\finding{\textit{using inconsistent RTS configurations can skew the conclusion of APR efficiency.
 Future APR work should explicitly describe their adopted RTS strategies and the efficiency comparison among multiple APR systems should guarantee a consistent RTS configuration. }}

 \Comment{\finding{\textit{Compared to a more precise metric, the number of patches used before can have misleading conclusions on APR efficiency.
 RTS strategy is an important configuration associated with APR efficiency measurement.
 Future work should explicitly describe the RTS strategy used in experiments and the efficiency comparison among APR systems should guarantee a consistent RTS configuration in each APR system.}}}